What are the impacts of energy insecurity?

 Conflict

 Industrial production is particularly vulnerable to the challenges posed by energy insecurity.
 Industries risk losing competitiveness to international rivals, leading to reduced production levels and job losses.
-Beyond increasing production costs and raising consumer prices, energy insecurity may result in unreliable energy supplies, causing power outages and the need for rationing.
+Beyond increasing production costs and raising consumer prices, energy insecurity may lead to unreliable energy supplies, resulting in power outages and rationing.

 Growing energy insecurity could also lead to various forms of conflict: